mateuszszmytko/karrot-example-starter/readme.md

 # karrot-example-starter
 Welcome to Karrot's example starter.
 You can find here everything you need to start your project using Karrot.
 Including webpack config (typescript, scss and html loaders), configured "tsconfig.json" file, typescript linter configuration.
-This project also include advanced "SEM&BIO" scss structure (you can read more [here](https://css-tricks.com/combining-the-powers-of-sem-and-bio-for-improving-css/)) and use [@raa/style-base](https://github.com/mateuszszmytko/raa-style-base).
+This project also include advanced "SEM&BIO" scss structure, you can read more [here](https://css-tricks.com/combining-the-powers-of-sem-and-bio-for-improving-css/).

 Before you start, make sure you have [node](https://nodejs.org/download/) installed.